Of all tyrannies, a tyranny sincerely exercised for the good of its victims may be the most oppressive. C. S. Lewis link

 “Soon after this first woman’s election, she felt pressure from godly friends in the church and decided to resign.
 She and her husband then left the church, but not quietly or in love.
 At a climactic church conference, the husband, who had up to that point been my friend, essentially called me a liar in front of the whole church.
 He and his wife left the room and the church from that moment. “

-Could it be that this couple were telling the truth?
+Could it be that this couple was telling the truth?
 Could it be that they believed that Davis hid his true intent from the pastoral search committee in order to assume the pastorate?
 Could it be that they were implying that Davis pulled a classic bait and switch?

 That couple may have been onto something.